lsst-dm/dm_dev_guide/services/lsst-dev7.rst

 ====================

-Documentation on using SLURM client commands and submitting jobs may be found at standard locations (e.g., a `quickstart guide <http://slurm.schedmd.com/quickstart.html>`_ ).
+Documentation on using SLURM client commands and submitting jobs may be found at standard locations (e.g., a `quickstart guide <http://slurm.schedmd.com/quickstart.html>`_).
-In addition to the basic SLURM clients commands, there are higher level tools that can serve to distribute jobs to a SLURM cluster, with one example being the combination of `pipe_drivers <https://github.com/lsst/pipe_drivers>`_ and `ctrl_pool   <https://github.com/lsst/ctrl_pool>`_ within LSST DM.
+In addition to the basic SLURM client commands, there are higher level tools that can serve to distribute jobs to a SLURM cluster, with one example being the combination of `pipe_drivers <https://github.com/lsst/pipe_drivers>`_ and `ctrl_pool   <https://github.com/lsst/ctrl_pool>`_ within LSST DM.